namrata-karmakar/minimaLists/README.md

 # To-Do List App
-This is a To-Do List Application built using Node.js, Express and TypeScript.
-This repository only holds the back-end code of the application.
-For front-end (made using VanillajJS and Bootstrap 5) please [click here](https://github.com/namrata-karmakar/todo-vanilla-ui).
+This is a To-Do List Application built using MongoDB, Express, Angular, Node.js and TypeScript.
 ## API Reference

 #### Get all todos for a particular userID